pdubz-sudo/event-statistics-REST-API/README.md

 The results were then returned through HTTP in JSON using a REST API which was built using Flask.
 *Note: there is a graph that will pop-up.
 The graph window MUST be closed in order to continue the code and make the API.

 The code is written in Python.
-To run the program you can use must install flask and pandas with the following commands
+To run the program you can use must install pandas, matplotlib, collections, and Flask with the following commands:

     pip install pandas
-    pip install matplotlib.pyplot
+    pip install matplotlib
     pip install collections
     pip install flask